 January 1, 1902 - The first Rose Bowl is held, pitting the college football squads of the University of Michigan and Stanford.
 Michigan won the initial contest 49-0.
 It would be fourteen years until the second game, in 1916, when Washington State defeated Brown.

 January 28, 1902 - A ten million dollar gift from Andrew Carnegie leads to the formation of the Carnegie Institution in Washington, D.C.

 July 17, 1902 - Willis Haviland Carrier, a native of Angola, New York, invents the air conditioner.
-He would patent the device on February 2, 1906 and his company would air condition such buildings as Madison Square Garden, The U.S Senate, and House of Representatives.
+He would patent the device on January 2, 1906 and his company would air condition such buildings as Madison Square Garden, The U.S. Senate, and House of Representatives.

 November, 3, 1903 - With United States support after the Hay-Herran Treaty rejection by Columbia earlier in the year, Panama declares its independence from Columbia.
 The Panama government is recognized by President Theodore Roosevelt three days later and a canal treaty is signed on November 18, allowing the U.S. led construction of the canal.

 December 17, 1903 - Inventors Wilbur and Orville Wright succeed in the first sustained and manned plane flight, taking the heavier-than-air machine through the winds of Kill Devil Hill, North Carolina, and man into an age of flight.
 The plane, mechanically propelled with a petroleum engine, flew 120 feet in 12 seconds, and later the same day, flew 852 feet in 59 seconds.
 They would patent the Airplane three years later on May 22, 1906.